docker-library/docs/arangodb/content.md

 # What is ArangoDB?

 ArangoDB is a multi-model, open-source database with flexible data models for documents, graphs, and key-values.
 Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
 Use ACID transactions if you require them.
-Scale horizontally with a few mouse clicks.
+Scale horizontally and vertically with a few mouse clicks.

-ArangoDB runs everywhere: On-prem, in the cloud and also on [ArangoDBs Cloud Service Oasis](https://cloud.arangodb.com/home).
+ArangoDB runs everywhere: On-prem, in the cloud and also on [ArangoDB's Cloud Service Oasis](https://cloud.arangodb.com/home).

 The supported data models can be mixed in queries and allow ArangoDB to be the aggregation point for your data.